-Section 15 Comparison Between Groups
+Section 15 Comparison Between Folders

-A common procedure in scientific analysis is the comparison of two groups.
+A common procedure in scientific analysis is the comparison of two experiments.
 This comparison could be of two different treatments or the comparison of a treatment to a control group.

 This tutorial describes how you can process different image groups within lmaris by applying the same Batch creation parameters.
-In addition it shows, how to compare the groups' Batch Results collections by creating a Vantage plot on a per group basis.
+In addition it shows, how to compare the groups' Batch Results.

-This tutorial uses the Control group Batch results that we created in the previous tutorial.
+This tutorial uses the Control folder Batch results that we created in the previous tutorial.